 In 1945 ‘Mr X’ and her wife were charged with making a false statement under the Marriage Act.
 Mr X lived as a man, had her breasts removed, and registered as a male under the National Service Regulations for war service.
 Mr X’s wife knew she was female before they married and it was reported that they were happy together.
 The couple was ordered by the court to remain apart as a condition of a probationary sentence, and to undergo psychiatric treatment.

 As lesbian and gay people have become more visible in the community, public cross-dressing has become more socially acceptable.
-In the 2000s it was relatively common to see women wearing men’s clothing, partly because the social restrictions on women’s clothes have eased.
+In the early 21st century it was relatively common to see women wearing men’s clothing, partly because the social restrictions on women’s clothes have eased.
 These women may not see themselves as cross-dressing.